Theme in Friends

 I watched all ten series, back to back, non-stop for this B2W case study over a couple of weeks.
 During this marathon watch-a-thon, I noticed something interesting.
 A huge proportion of the peripheral characters in Friends are BAME.
 These include (but are not limited to) store clerks, museum guides, cooks, receptionists, waiters and waitresses, neighbours, doctors, nurses and university professors.
 In other words, from ‘all’ jobs and walks of life.

-It could also be they were doing the best they could, given the constraints of the studio and the times they were writing in.
+It could also be they were working within the constraints of the studio and the times they were writing in.
 Given most creatives try to do the best work they can, I would hope this is the case and diversity was on the table as much as possible.

 So it would be very interesting indeed if the casting and writing of peripheral characters like this was deliberate thematically … A kind of ‘push back’ to the white-centric norms of the time (and let’s face it, today).
 As writers we should try to consider these things, at least at theme level and gather realistic evidence to support our assumptions and analysis of stories.